martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 The fields defined by the `CERTIFICATE` frame are:

+Request-ID:
+:   The ID of the `CERTIFICATE_REQUEST` to which this frame responds.

 Cert-ID:
-:   The ID of the `CERTIFICATE_REQUEST` to which this frame responds.
+:   The ID of the certificate chain to which this certificate belongs.

-Cert-Count and Certificate-List:
+Cert-Count and Cert-List:
-:   A sequence of Certificate objects (see {{cert-cert}}), each
-    representing one certificate in the sender's certificate chain.
-For the first or only `CERTIFICATE` frame with a given Cert-ID, the sender's certificate MUST be the first in the list.
+: A sequence of Certificate objects (see {{cert-cert}}), each representing one certificate in the sender's certificate chain.
+For the first or only `CERTIFICATE` frame with a given Request-ID and Cert-ID, the sender's certificate MUST be the first in the list.
 Each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
 A certificate which specifies a trust anchor MAY be omitted, provided that the recipient is known to already possess the relevant certificate.
-(For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.) `Cert-Count`
-    describes the number of certificates provided.
+(For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.) `Cert-Count` describes the number of certificates provided.

-A `CERTIFICATE` frame with a `Cert-Count` of zero indicates a refusal of the corresponding `CERTIFICATE_REQUEST` -- the sender either does not have or does not wish to provide a matching certificate.
-Servers SHOULD process all corresponding requests as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

-The `Cert-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame, and the provided certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the client's ability.
+The `Request-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame, and the provided certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the client's ability.
 Specifically: